IntelLabs/Video-Curation-Sample/doc/pipeline.md

 <br>

 Once satisfied with annotated results, you can proceed with running the full pipeline.
-***NOTE:*** If you modified any methods, be sure to update the predefined code to use your changes in the pipeline.
+***NOTE:*** If you modified any methods within the test script, be sure to update the predefined code to use your changes in the pipeline.
 <br>